New Zealand budget plan offers modest financial relief ahead of election

 The government’s budget plan comes after the nation suffered an economic setback earlier this year when extreme weather, including flash-flooding in Auckland and a cyclone, caused billions of dollars in damage to infrastructure and homes.

-The plan removes a small copay on most prescription medicines, expands subsidized child care for preschoolers to include 2-year-olds, and makes bus and train rides free for all children under age 13.
+The budget plan removes a small copay on most prescription medicines, expands subsidized child care for preschoolers to include 2-year-olds, and makes bus and train rides free for all children under age 13.

+The plan also significantly boosts spending on infrastructure such as new schools and hospitals and earmarks billions of dollars to build more weather-resilient power connections and roads to replace those destroyed by the cyclone and floods.

 The plan needs to be approved by lawmakers but that is considered a formality with Hipkins and his supporters holding a large majority in Parliament.
 The budget takes effect when the fiscal year begins in July, though not all of the initiatives would start immediately.